advanced-security/github-sbom-toolkit/README.md

   - SBOMs are written incrementally to allow for stopping and resuming
 - Sync malware security advisories from the GitHub Advisory Database
 - Version-aware matching of SBOM packages vs. malware advisories
+- Optional suppression of "unbounded" malware advisories that claim all versions are affected (e.g. vulnerable range '*', '>=0')
 - Optional SARIF 2.1.0 output per repository for malware matches with optional Code Scanning upload
 - YAML ignore file support to suppress specific advisory IDs or PURLs globally or scoped to an org / repo
-- Optional suppression of "unbounded" malware advisories that claim all versions are affected (e.g. vulnerable range '*', '>=0')
 - Works with GitHub.com, GitHub Enterprise Server, GitHub Enterprise Managed Users and GitHub Enterprise Cloud with Data Residency (custom base URL)
 - Reason tracing: every search match shows which query matched; every malware match shows which advisory triggered it
 - Interactive REPL for ad‑hoc PURL queries (history, graceful Ctrl+C handling)
 - Optional progress bar while fetching SBOMs
+- Intelligent skip logic: if the repository was pushed to, but the default branch head commit date isn't newer than the prior SBOM retrieval, the existing cached SBOM is reused
 - Option to suppress secondary rate limit warnings, and full quiet mode to suppress informative messages
-- Intelligent skip logic: if the repository was pushed to, but the default branch head commit date isn't newer than the prior SBOM retrieval, the existing cached SBOM is reused
 - Adaptive backoff: each secondary rate limit hit increases the SBOM fetch delay by 10% to reduce future throttling

-## Auth Requirements

-Token needs scopes: `repo`, `read:org`, and `security_events` (for dependency graph SBOM API).
-For public-only scanning you may omit `repo`.

 ## Usage